KuntaiDu/Video-Aalytic-Overview/README.md

 # Video analytic overview

-Here, we target on those video analytics systems that target deep neural networks.
+Here, we focus on those researches that provide system-level support for deep-neural-network-based video analytics.
+If you have any suggestions or I miss some papers, please inform me through creating a new issue.
+Hope these papers will help you.

 ## Video analytic pipelines